mrliguo/MediaClassifier/README.md

 - `opencv-python` (video processing)
 - `pillow-heif` (HEIC file support)

+The `ffmpeg.exe` file must be placed in the `library` folder under the program's directory; otherwise, the program will not run.

 The program will automatically detect and install missing dependencies.
 You can also manually install them:

 ```bash